 Stepping into the kennels one can feel the sense of history.
 Although I have reported on the Kilkenny Foxhounds many times in the past, it has been more than thirty years since I attended a meet at Mount Juliet—the spiritual home of the Kilkennys.
 At the time, Major Victor McCalmont who hunted the pack for thirty-four seasons was Master.
 Peter Thomas was hunting hounds and Paddy McDonald was whipping-in.
 I recall the second horsemen dressed in charcoal grey livery and grey bowler hats arriving to exchange horses with Major Victor and the huntsman in the early afternoon.

-The Kilkenny, by the way, is seeking new Joint-Masters.To read more, log in (above) or click to subscribe.
+The Kilkenny, by the way, is seeking new Joint-Masters.To read more, a subscription is required.
+Log in or click here to subscribe.